mergermarket/cdflow2/docs/src/commands/usage.md

 `--commit GIT_COMMIT`
 : Override the git commit (inferred from git by default).

+`--config-param "name=value"`
+: Allow to set or override a config param through cmd line argument.

 `--no-pull-config`
 : Don't pull the config container (must exist).